ftbusiness/help/docs/ci/SPS02/inst.md

 1. [Install As-is on Central system]({{ prod.ci.R2020SPS02.compatibleAsisCenLink }})
 2. [Install As-is on each Managed system]({{ prod.ci.R2020SPS02.compatibleAsisManLink }})
+3. Set PUBLISH parameter to 'X' in As-is API config (data is copied on Data collection requests)

 If you are installing Catalog Import for the first time please check [Evaluation deployment](eval-dep.md) for details on installing Catalog Import to one system (f.e.
 Sandbox).